jeffreykegler/old_kollos/notes/misc/constant_space.md

 * This implies that the only split pair for a nulling rule is the prediction split pair.

+## Deriving the left subtree

+Call the point at which we choose to split the parse, the "split point".
+At the split point,
+we must derive a left subtree.

+The following discussion assumes that we know

+* the dotted rules that apply at the current location; and

+* how they link to child rules and symbols.

+At the Libmarpa level both these things are known.
+Unfortunately, as of this writing, only the dotted rules are available at the SLIF level -- not their links.

+### Is the parse exhausted?

+First, we look for medial dotted rules at the split point.
+Dotted rules are of three kinds:

+* predictions, in which the dot is before the first RHS symbol;

+* completions, in which the dot is after the last RHS symbol; and

+* medials, which are those dotted rules which are neither predictions or completions.

+There may be no medial dotted rules.
+In this case the parse is exhausted -- it can go no further.
+We do not continue with the following steps.

+If there is completed start rule, the parse was a success, and we will be able to derive a full tree,
+If there is a completion,
+other than of the start rule,
+we will be able to derive a subtree, but it will not be a *left* subtree -- it will be the final subtree and there will be no way of joining it up with a subtree to its right.

+### Medial dotted rules at the split point

+At the split point, we look at each of the medial dotted rules.
+For each of these dotted rules, we add the corresponding left inter-split rule as a node of the left subtree.
+We link these nodes in the same way as the dotted rules are linked in libmarpa.

+### Derive split point predictions.

 [ *Corrected to here* ]

 [ *From here on out this discussion has problems.*